 Let’s be honest, most of you are probably editing your pictures and videos on desktop using apps such as Photoshop or FCP.
 In this case, you have no other option but to transfer the files to your phone and then upload them to Instagram.
 However, I feel the world shouldn’t wait so much, so why not upload it straight away from your PC?
 Well, there are few tested ways that you can use.
-So, here is how to post on Instagram from PC or Mac.
+So, here is how to post IGTV videos on Instagram from a PC or Mac.

 First thing first, for this method to work, you need to convert your personal Instagram account to a business account.

 If you have a personal account converting it into a business account is fairly simple and free.
 Open Instagram and hit the hamburger sign from the top right.
 Tap on Settings at the bottom.
 Now, click on Account, scroll down and tap on Switch to Business Account.
 This will open a prompt, select Switch to Business Account and you’re done.
 You can change it to Personal or a Creator Account anytime using the same method.

 The only difference between personal and business accounts is tools.
 The Creators or a Business account gives you far more tools.
 For instance, metrics on post impressions, stats on the audience’s gender, age group, data on follower growth, etc. There’s also a badge option which helps if you’re a musician or an artist, that can be displayed on your profile.
 All these extra features are a great way to up your Insta game.

 Step 1: Before you move ahead to create and publish posts on Instagram, you need to link your Instagram account to Creator Studio.
 First Open Creator Studio and click on the Instagram logo at the top.
 Then type in your Username and Password and Login.

 You’ll be redirected to the homepage of your Creator studio where you can see all the stories and posts that you’ve published along with the date, time, likes, and comments.
 You can also tap on any post and check the posts’ performance, impression, number of follows, etc.